MultitudinousMikes/CMPT318-Anomaly-Detection/README.md

-# CMPT318-Anomaly-Detection\n
+# CMPT318-Anomaly-Detection
-Extract all files\n
+* Extract all files
-Place all 4 dataset beside the project r file
+* Place all 4 dataset beside the project r file